ray-project/ray/doc/source/dependency-management.rst

 The ``runtime_env`` is a Python dictionary including one or more of the following arguments:

 - ``working_dir`` (str): Specifies the working directory for your job.
-This must be either an Path of an existing local directory with total size at most 100 MiB.
+This can be the path of an existing local directory with a total size of at most 100 MiB.
-  Alternatively, it can be a URI to a zip file containing the working directory for your job.
+  Alternatively, it can be a URI to a remotely-stored zip file containing the working directory for your job.
 See the "Remote URIs" section below for more info.
   The directory will be cached on the cluster, so the next time you connect with Ray Client you will be able to skip uploading the directory contents.
   All Ray workers for your job will be started in their node's local copy of this working directory.